Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context for when to use this tool ('Search across all available sources') and implies alternatives by mentioning 'all three tiers,' suggesting it's for comprehensive searches.
-However, it doesn't explicitly state when not to use it or name specific alternative tools like search_portfolio for narrower searches, which prevents a perfect score.
+The description provides clear context about when to use this tool ('Search across all available sources') and what it offers ('unified search with duplicate detection and version comparison'), but doesn't explicitly state when NOT to use it or name specific alternatives among the many sibling search tools (like search_portfolio, search_collection, search_by_verb).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.